Umuzi-org/tech-department/content/4-projects/tdd/1-bowling.md

 pre: "<b>1. </b>"
 ---

+## Take Note

+This is a Test Driven Development Project.
+Please follow a test driven methodologies.
+That means that you write your test code first!

+The basic idea of TDD is to write the test code before you write any actual code.
+So you write a test (which will fail) then you write the code that will make the test pass.

+When you submit your code (on Github people!) then your tests MUST BE included in your code base.

+In a professional setting, untested code is incomplete code.

+In general: Follow recognised best practices around whatever language and test framework you are using.
+Eg: consistent naming conventions of functions, test files and literally everything else.
+Literally.

 ## Instructions

 Write a software system for keeping track of bowling scores.
 You can read about traditional 10 pin bowling scoring [here](https://en.wikipedia.org/wiki/Ten-pin_bowling#Scoring).

+Please put your tests in a directory named "tests" (unless the testing framework you are using follows some other convention(which is unlikely)).

 ### Initial inputs: